Updated on January 27, 2022

 In any case, courts are unlikely to compel specific performance against a buyer of real property.
 (Tropico Land & Improvement Co. v.
 Lambourn (1915) 170 Cal.
 33, 38–39.)
 Courts recognize that buyers have to overcome several obstacles to purchase real property, including qualifying for a loan, securing a down payment, and even selling a current residence.
 On the other hand, typically, a seller only needs to transfer title to the property.
 Courts will not compel specific performance against a party who could not perform.

-If you are a party to a real property transaction, you may contact us to speak with an attorney regarding the remedies available to you in case of a breach.
+If you are a party to a real property transaction, you may contact us to speak with our real estate attorney in California regarding the remedies available to you in case of a breach.
 You can send us a message through our Contact Form, email us at firstname.lastname@example.org, or give us a call at (310) 954-1877.
 You can also text us at (323) 487- 7533.